-Immediately after delivery, you will have a bloody discharge (lochia) from the vagina.
-This will turn pinkish within a week and become white or yellowish after about 10 days.
-Lochia may last for 4 to 6 weeks, but it should be less bloody after 2 weeks.
-It can come and go for about 2 months.
+After delivery, you will have a bloody discharge from your vagina.
+This will turn pink within a week and then white or yellow after about 10 days.
+It may last for 2 to 4 weeks or longer, until the uterus has healed.

 How much bleeding is too much?

 Call your doctor now or seek immediate medical care if:

 - You have signs of hemorrhage (too much bleeding), such as:

 - Heavy vaginal bleeding.
 This means that you are soaking through one or more pads in an hour.
 Or you pass blood clots bigger than an egg.

 - Feeling dizzy or lightheaded, or you feel like you may faint.